pronovic/cedar-backup3/DEVELOPER.md

 - run requirements: Regenerate the docs/requirements.txt file
 - run diagnostics: Print diagnostics about the Cedar Backup runtime environment
 - run format: Run the code formatters
-- run checks: Run the PyLint code checker
+- run checks: Run the code checkers
 - run test: Run the unit test suite
 - run docs: Build the Sphinx documentation for cedar-backup3.readthedocs.io
 - run docs -o: Build the Sphinx documentation and open in a browser